-Guide To The Secrets Of Walleye Fishing In Georgia
+Guide To The Secrets Of Walleye & Sauger Fishing In Georgia

 Walleye prefer moderately deep lakes with gravel, rock or sandy bottoms.
 It is found primarily in cold water lakes but has proven to survive in warmer impoundments.
 It is prized for its great tasting filets.
 Click here to learn all about walleye fishing.

 State Record: 4 lbs 3 oz